nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 ---------------

 * Reproducible Brain Imaging Results with Nipype
-* Why should I use Nipype to run my spm or fsl analysis?
+* Why should I use Nipype to run my SPM or FSL analysis?
-* Nipype to run spm or FSL analysis
+* Nipype to run SPM or FSL analysis
 * Nipype: a platform for uniform interaction across neuroimaging software